Ullscarf: Geology

 The summit area is composed mostly of till (clayey silty gravel) overlying rocks of the Lincomb Tarn Formation.
 This consists of dacitic lapilli tuff with andesite sills.
 The eastern plateau above Thirlmere shows some outbreaks of the volcaniclastic sandstone of the Esk Pike Formation.

 A 16th century mine, Launchy Gill Level, was driven 60 ft into the fellside below White Crags on the Thirlmere side of the fell.
 A scramble is required just to reach the mouth of the level.

 Summit

 The top of the fell is an upland plateau of about 4 sqmi, predominantly clad in coarse grass and heather.
 There are few paths on the fell itself.
 One track follows the watershed, being marked in places by old iron fenceposts.
 Bridleways cross the ridge to the north and south of Ullscarf, providing access from Wythburn, Thirlmere, Stonethwaite and Watendlath.
 The summit is marked by a large cairn on a small rocky outcrop, the old fenceposts marching past (intermittently) in either direction.

 Views from the top are extensive, befitting the central location, with the Scafells and Helvellyn ranges being shown to particular effect.

+A little more than half of the Wainwrights in the Lake District are visible on a clear day (distances in miles):